 Location: Trailhead of 120 footbridge at the end of WEST SPRING CREEK ROAD.

-Go across Denton Road and proceed up West Spring Creek Road.
+Directions: From Fire Station go to the stop sign and across the road then proceed up West Spring Creek Road.
 Stay on this road, do not take any side turns.
 Go 4.5 miles to the parking area.
 It is a very small area so I encourage riding with a fellow friend/racer or getting dropped off.
 You can park in the center, clearly marked with cones, or on the right side of the road leading in and out.
-This is a dead end road and very obvious you are at the right place
+This is a dead-end road and very obvious you are at the right place

-There will be 2 porta potties with sanitizer
+There will be 4 porta-potties with sanitizer.

-An air horn will blow twice 5 minutes before the start to alert you.
-We will start with another air horn blast.
-NUMBERS MUST BE VISIBLY WORN ON THE FRONT.
+An air horn will blow 5 minutes before the start to alert you.
+We will start with another air horn blast after the playing of “Amazing Grace”.

-There is no crewing or pacing on the course and no dogs with the exception of one runner with an Approved Service Dog.
+There is no crewing or pacing on the course and no dogs allowed.
 There are no viewpoints for family and friends except at the finish.

-No one is allowed at the Aid Station per USFS Permitting Requirements.
+No one is allowed at the Aid Station per USFS Permitting Requirements and lack of parking.

-TIP: DO NOT BLOW YOUR GASKET ON THIS CLIMB YOU WILL DIG AN EARLY GRAVE AND PAY FOR IT LATER!)
+TIP: DO NOT BLOW YOUR GASKET ON THIS CLIMB, YOU WILL DIG AN EARLY GRAVE AND PAY FOR IT LATER!